 Apophenia

 The term Apophenia was coined by German neurologist Klaus Conrad in the early 1950s.
-Klaus Conrad joined the Nazi Party in 1940, and I’m not entirely trusting of humanity in Nazi neurology.
+Klaus Conrad joined the Nazi Party in 1940, and I’m not entirely trusting of the humanity of Nazi neurology.

 No one disputes the strength of German science, the Manhattan Project was developed as a response to the strength of that science.
-However, those scientists did not operate with humanitarian motivations.
+However, those scientists were not operating with humanitarian motives.
 They were(are) separatist.

 Scientists are human beings, and as such are subject to the same cognitive bias as anyone else.
 To the unaware, the white lab coats give an aura of being above such emotional mediocrity.
 As if being a scientist negates being human.